Manohar Lal Kampani

 Manohar Lal Kampani was the first lieutenant governor of Andaman and Nicobar Islands.
 He served from 12 November 1982 to 3 December 1985.

 Early life

-He was born in town named Gujarat of pre-partition Punjab to Nathuram Kampani and Vidyawanti Kampani.
+He was born in a town named Gujrat of pre-partitioned Punjab to Nathuram Kampani and Vidyawanti Kampani.

 Career

 He started his career as Commissioned Army officer where he was mentioned in despatches and also attended the Defence Services Staff College, Wellington.
 Later he joined the Administrative services.

 As an officer of Administrative service he served as Deputy Commissioner in Kohima and Imphal, Development Commissioner of Sikkim, Chief Commissioner of Manipur and Chief Secretary of Arunachal Pradesh in a distinguished career.

 In the Central assignments, he served as Joint Secretary and then as Additional Secretary in Home Ministry of India.
 He was the home Ministry expert in affairs of the North-East India.
 He played significant role in various Accords and talks in North-East including Nagaland, Mizoram and Assam during his tenure.